Thursday, May 09, 2019

 For this road trip, we were mere passengers and did not provide any advance planning input.
 And so, we did not know where to stop and what to see along the way.
 Nevertheless, this uncertainty provided another kind of surprises.

-Along the way, the exposed Golden Water Pipeline which runs parallel to the Highway did whip up a bit of my imagination about the teams of engineers and workmen who ventured out to this "no man land" to lay this life giving conveyance system.
+Along the way, the exposed Golden Water Pipeline which runs parallel to the Highway did whip up a bit of my imagination about the teams of engineers and workmen who ventured out to this "no man land" to lay this life giving water conveyance system.
 It is said that there are a few pumping stations along the route which were built more than 100 years ago.

 Our first stop was at a town called Cunderdin, an old town which was established in 1903.
 A key and distinctive landmark that greeted us was the Ettamogah Pub, a building inspired by Ken Maynard's comic.